UOWD-Tech-Club/Tech-Club-Website/README.md

 5. **Push Changes**

-    Once all changes are made you can push your changes to the remote repository:
+    Once all changes are made you can commit and push your changes to the remote repository:

     ```bash
     git push origin feature/123-add-login-page
     ```
+    Commit messages must follow the convention detailed in [Code Guidelines](#code-guidelines).

 6. **Create a Pull Request**